dulrich/ulrichdev/content/home.md

 ## 2014-08-11 -- Setting Up Tab-Completion for Bash Aliases in Ubuntu 14.04LTS ##

-Some guides have a function that automatically finds aliases, and sets maps them to the completion handlers of the programs they alias[1].
+Some guides have a function that automatically finds aliases, and sets maps them to the completion handlers of the programs they alias ([gist](https://gist.github.com/ckorn/4999102)).
 This sometimes works, for example if your aliases are just simple shortcuts:
 ```bash
 alias a="git add"